About Us

 Chiara Binetti

-Previously a Master student investigating free-living colonies in Ireland.
-Now Research Assistant at the Galway Honey Bee Research Center, funded by CB Dennis Beekeepers’ Research Trust.
-Chiara is investigating survival and adaptation of free-living colonies in unique forest habitats in the UK and considering new applications for sustainable beekeeping.
+During her a Master studies at GHBRC, Chiara was investigating free-living colonies in Ireland.
+She then moved to a Research Assistant , funded by CB Dennis Beekeepers’ Research Trust were she was investigating survival and adaptation of free-living colonies in unique forest habitats in the UK and considering new applications for sustainable beekeeping.

-Irene de Carlos Fernandez
+Irene de Carlos